deylsnts/deylsnts.github.io/content/_index.md

       avatar:
         size: medium # Options: small (150px), medium (200px, default), large (320px), xl (400px), xxl (500px)
         shape: circle # Options: circle (default), square, rounded
+  - block: hero
+    content:
+      title: 'College Life Reflections'
+      subtitle: ''
+      text: |-

+        The Furmates prototype is an early iteration of a centralized web-based platform for managing dog adoption and shelters that aims to improve shelter operations and adopters' experiences in Metro Manila.
+Essential functions including pet listing administration, adoption application tracking, messaging, and donation facilitation are all included in this prototype.
+Furmates is a digital technology that streamlines manual shelter workflows by replacing them with automated systems.

+        Please reach out to collaborate
+    design:
+      columns: '1'
   - block: collection
     id: papers
     content: